LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

   switching negatively affects both target detection accuracy and reaction time, suggesting that attention switches carry a cognitive cost.
   Pupillometry is one method of assessing mental effort or cognitive load.
-Two experiments were conducted to determine whether the pupillary response reflects auditory attention switches.
+Two experiments were conducted to determine whether the effort associated with attention switches is detectable in the pupillary response.
 In both experiments, pupil dilation, target detection sensitivity, and reaction time were measured; the task required listeners to either maintain or switch attention between two concurrent speech streams.
+Secondary manipulations explored whether switch-related effort would increase when auditory streaming was harder.
+  In Experiment
-Task difficulty was modulated to explore its effect on the pupillary response during attention switching.
-In Experiment 1, spatially distinct stimuli were degraded by simulating reverberation (compromising across-time streaming cues), and target-masker talker gender match was also varied.
+  1, spatially distinct stimuli were degraded by simulating reverberation (compromising across-time streaming cues), and target-masker talker gender match was also varied.
 In Experiment 2, diotic streams separable by talker